xzn/ntrviewer-hr/README.md

 ### Are only **New 3DS/New 2DS** supported?

-- Old (original) 3DS are not supported.
+- Old (original) 3DS are **NOT** supported.
 Neither are 2DS.

+### Anyway to stream DS games, DSiWare, and GBA games?

+- This will **NOT** be supported, as 3DS' CPU run in a compatibility mode that loses all the normal 3DS computing power.

+### How to fix Pokemon games hanging when loading a save when Remote Play is enabled?

+- Enabling Input Redirection or Debugger in Luma3DS/Rosalina on your 3DS is the recommended method.

+- Alternatively use NFC patch in NTR-HR menu if you are using that.
+The caveat is that this will disable Reliable Stream.

 ## Additional info